MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Piping and wildcards.md

 # What is Piping and Wildcards in Unix?
 - Piping and wildcards are powerful features in Unix and Unix-like operating systems, enabling users to execute complex tasks efficiently through the command line.
-- **Piping** allows users to direct the output of one command as input to another, facilitating the chaining of commands and the manipulation of data in a streamlined manner.
+- **Piping** allows users to direct the output of one command as input to another, facilitating the chaining of commands and the manipulation of [[data]] in a streamlined manner.
 - **Wildcards** are special characters that represent one or many characters, allowing users to specify complex search patterns for file and directory operations.

 # Understanding Piping
 - The pipe symbol (`|`) is used to combine commands.
 For example, `command1 | command2` takes the output of `command1` and uses it as input for `command2`.
-- Piping is essential for filtering, processing, and displaying data without the need for intermediate files, enhancing command line efficiency and flexibility.
+- Piping is essential for filtering, processing, and displaying [[data]] without the need for intermediate files, enhancing command line efficiency and flexibility.
-- Common uses include sorting, searching within files, and transforming data.
+- Common uses include sorting, searching within files, and transforming [[data]].
 For instance, `grep 'pattern' file.txt | sort` searches for 'pattern' in `file.txt` and sorts the matching lines.

 # Wildcards in Unix
 - The most commonly used wildcards are `*`, `?`, and `[]`.